RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/cad-to-urdf.md

 file ready to load into a simulator like Isaac Sim or Gazebo, or into a ROS 2 pipeline for real robot control.

+## Why OnShape for URDF Export?

+OnShape is not the only way to generate a URDF from a CAD model.
+SolidWorks has the [sw2urdf](http://wiki.ros.org/sw_urdf_exporter) plugin, Fusion 360 has [fusion2urdf](https://github.com/syuntoku14/fusion2urdf), and FreeCAD has built-in support through its robot workbench.
+If you are already in one of those tools with a clean assembly, the native export is probably faster.

+OnShape is worth considering when your CAD tool lacks a maintained exporter, or when your team uses a mix of tools and you want one consistent export pipeline.
+Being cloud-based, anyone on the team can open the assembly in a browser without installing SolidWorks or Fusion 360, which matters when a software engineer needs to check the joint structure but does not have a CAD license.
+The model lives in one place, so there is no confusion over which version of the file is current.
+Changes are visible to everyone immediately, and the export can be triggered from any machine without moving files around first.
+It is also free for public documents, so there is no license to manage, and the [onshape-to-robot](https://onshape-to-robot.readthedocs.io) exporter is actively maintained and handles inertia and mesh export reliably.
+For teams using a mix of tools, both SolidWorks and Fusion 360 users can export to STEP and follow the same OnShape workflow from that point forward, rather than maintaining two separate export setups.

 ## What is a URDF?

 A URDF is an XML file that describes a robot's physical structure.
 Simulators